ashionky/home-assistant.io/source/_integrations/refoss.markdown

 ### No devices found on the network

-If no devices are found on the network.
 To debug this issue, follow these steps:
 1. Verify that your Refoss device and Home Assistant are on the same network
 2. Enable debug logging for the integration:
    ```yaml